ultibohub/Demo/README.md

 This is a self running demonstration of some of the features of Ultibo core.

 The demo image can be downloaded from the releases page on GitHub or follow the link from the download page on the Ultibo website.
+If you don’t have a Raspberry Pi a video of the demo is available on YouTube at https://youtu.be/GF9Xbf3mbf4

 To run the demo simply copy the files KERNEL.IMG and KERNEL7.IMG to an SD card formatted as FAT, copy the Raspberry Pi firmware files which you can download